Q. When does the program start and what is the target review date for the program?

 A. The program officially begins every semester of each year.
-If students have met the majority of pre-requisite courses, applicants may enter at the beginning of each semester if seats are available with the program coordinator and Chairperson’s approval.
+If students have met the majority of requirements courses, students may enter at the beginning of each semester if seats are available with the program coordinator and Chairperson’s approval.

 Q. What kind of degree will I be awarded when I graduate?